- A reverse mortgage is a type of home loan for seniors ages 62 and older.

 What is a Reverse Mortgage?
 Is it Right for Me?

 You won’t have a mortgage payment for as long as you stay in the home as your primary residence.
-However, you must remain current on your property taxes and home insurance, as well as maintain your home, or you can lose your home.
+However, you must remain current on your property taxes and home insurance and maintain your home, or you can lose your home.

 Your loan balance is repaid from the sale of your home after you no longer use it as your primary residence or pass away.
 If your house is worth less than you owe, your lender can’t come after you or your heirs for any money.